 - The monologue must be concise.
 Generally, great monologues are long speeches but you need to make sure you aren’t adding too many details.
 Edit it multiple times to ensure it only consists of relevant and important details and nothing else.
 While the concept is to have a long speech, it doesn’t necessarily mean you have to keep it lengthy.
 Maintain a balance.

 - Have a clear understanding of the type of monologue you’ll be writing.
 This goes beyond the purpose of the monologue.
 You can choose to write a contemporary monologue instead of a poetic one.
 If you aren’t sure what type of monologue you’ll write, it will get extremely tough to make sense of the final product.

-- The monologue must have a strong point of view, climax, and it must have a strong impact on the story and/or character.
-The idea of a great monologue is to convey important details via speech delivered by a single character.
+- The monologue must have a strong point of view, and climax, and it must have a strong impact on the story and/or character.
+The idea of a great monologue is to convey important details via a speech delivered by a single character.
 If the outcome of a monologue isn’t intriguing and it doesn’t impact the story significantly, what’s the point of writing a monologue?

 - Avoid adding too many monologues close to each other.
-Monologues must be used when you have to convey important information or you need to reveal a secret or add a twist in the story.
-Having multiple monologues simultaneously means having disclosing too much important information together and that’s where it gets confusing rather boring for the readers.
+Monologues must be used when you have to convey important information or you need to reveal a secret or add a twist to the story.
+Having multiple monologues simultaneously means disclosing too much important information together and that’s where it gets confusing and rather boring for the readers.
 Add monologues at the right place where it makes the most sense.